Argyrophis diardii: Description

-A. diardii is heavy-bodied for a blindsnake.
+Argyrophis diardii is heavy-bodied for a blindsnake.
 It has 22–25 scale rows around the body at midbody.
 The belly is distinctly flat.

-Distribution and habitat
+Geographic distribution

-A. diardii is found in India (Jalpaiguri-West Bengal, as far west as Dun Valley in Assam), Bangladesh, Myanmar, Thailand, Laos, Cambodia, Vietnam, the Malay Peninsula, Nias Island, Sumatra, Web Island (off northwest Sumatra), Bangka, and Borneo.
+Argyrophis diardii is found in India (Jalpaiguri-West Bengal, as far west as Dun Valley in Assam), Bangladesh, Myanmar, Thailand, Laos, Cambodia, Vietnam, the Malay Peninsula, Nias Island, Sumatra, Web Island (off northwest Sumatra), Bangka, and Borneo.

+Habitat

-The preferred natural habitats of A. diardii are forest, shrubland, and grassland, but it has also been found in agricultural areas.
+The preferred natural habitats of Argyrophis diardii are forest, shrubland, and grassland, at elevations of 30–1,524 m, and it has also been found in agricultural areas.

+Diet

+Argyrophis diardii preys upon earthworms, insect larvae, and adult insects.

+Reproduction

+The mode of reproduction of Argyrophis diardii is uncertain.
+The species may be either oviparous or ovoviviparous.